Skip to content

 Explore the family home of the Beales, designed by Philip Webb and furnished throughout by Morris & Co fabrics and wallpapers.
 An Arts and Crafts inspired comfortable country retreat.

-Eating and shopping at Standen House and Garden
+Eating at Standen House and Garden

 The history of Standen House and Garden